WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Apple implemented bytecode cache a few years ago.
 We can use --diskCachePath option with JSC.
 The first evaluation is the same, but it looks in the cache.
 This just uses disk and requires original source.
 Which is not our usecase.
 - What is in the cache file?
 The entire source code is stored inside the file.
 Other information is stored, we say bytecode but it contains additional information.
 - There are two timings for bytecode generation, before the execution and during the execution there are many modifications happening.
 - What we did.
 The function metadata is not necessary as it will be generated and is large and our goal is boot time speed up.
 The large size of this causes high I/O cost which kills the benefit.
-Also, bytecode cache system is good but doesn't fit our purpose, extra I/O cost, first source is loaed then cache is checked.
+Also, bytecode cache system is good but doesn't fit our purpose, extra I/O cost, first source is loaded then cache is checked.
 - Added an option to jsc to generate the byte code file.
 From there, we need to accept this as source, there's a notion of SourceProvider which we used to parse the bytecode file.
 Added functions to get information from the cached information mostly in CachedTypes.
 - Result: Performance is significant, 1/2 to 1/3 time for initial evaluation.
 Very first line throws exception so most time is compilation/prep time.
 For 900kb source time was 107ms->47ms, 6M file 365 ms-> 103ms.
 -  For file size, it contains original source but not too big.
 Extra cost (~20%) was acceptable for our use case.
 At first memory usage increased, at first didn't know why, but then found that source code and instruction stream is duplicated.